Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 ### User Stories - Testing

-#### An experienced cook looking to break routine and utilise their entire recipe repetoire.
+#### An experienced cook looking to break routine and utilise their entire recipe repertoire.
 | User Story (From section 1.
 UX Design --> Scope --> User Stories) | Site functionality |
 |-------------------------------------------------------------------|--------------------|
 | Upload all my recipes into one space specific to me.| A user can create as many recipes as they wish using the create recipe call to action on the main recipes page.
 The main recipes page will show a user all recipes that they have created or have been shared with them, which includes site default recipes.|